kempke28/Chat/README.md

 ## :cookie: Features

-- Created with React.Native and expo using Google Firebase as an online database storage and a Gifted Chat library for nice lookiing interface purposes.
+- Created with React.Native and expo using Google Firebase as an online database storage and a Gifted Chat library for nice looking interface purposes.
 - Let the user select pictures from the personal library to send.
 - Allow to send location
 - Allows the user take some pictures using the camera